Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

     - A request to pause the game reaches the server even though the game is already paused.
     - A request to continue the game reaches the server even though the game has not been paused previously.
 - **SessionDoesNotExist:** Is triggered when an attempt is made to interact with a session that does not exist.
+- **NewModerator:** Is triggered and sent to the current Moderator-Client, when a new Moderator connects to the server via [RequestOpenSession](#requestopensession) message.
-- **IllegalMessage:** Triggers when an unknown message type is received, or when a message arrives at the server out of order.
+- **IllegalMessage:** Is triggered when an unknown message type is received, or when a message arrives at the server out of order.
 More precise details are to be specified in the errorMessage.

 ## Detailed message definitions